yehanny/docker-sonarqube-sonar-scanner-cli/README.md

 Don't hesitate to comment if you have any issue and I'll help you for sure to solve it, I'm 24/7 in my email

-If you want to support this effort and time and doing this I'll be so grateful with you (And with God) You can https://www.buymeacoffee.com/yehanny
+If you want to support this effort and time on doing this I'll be so grateful with you (And with God) You can https://www.buymeacoffee.com/yehanny

 ## License